 6. Bollywood and Hindi TV channels are popular in Maldives.
-The biggest fan club of Shah Rukh Khan (@srkuniverse) came into being from Maldives and the TV in the hotel had all the popular Hindi channels (with English subtitles).
+The biggest fan club of Shah Rukh Khan (srkuniverse) came into being from Maldives.
+The TV in our hotel had all the popular Hindi channels (with English subtitles).
 This explains the popularity Hindi film and TV industry enjoys in Maldives

 8. Fishing and tourism industry are naturally the main sources of income.
 People of Maldives are used to seeing tourists and are courteous.
 Appropriate dressing is recommended considering Maldivian’s traditional Muslim culture